 Helani Galpaya is CEO of LIRNEasia, a pro-poor, pro-market think tank working across the emerging Asia Pacific on ICT policy and regulatory issues.

 She researches and engages in public discourse on issues related to net neutrality, policy and regulatory barriers in Internet access, e-Government and broadband quality of service.
 She also studies and speaks on how knowledge and information disseminated via ICTs can improve inclusiveness of SMMEs (small, medium and micro enterprises) in global agriculture value chains, and how labor is changing due to digitization and entry of digital platforms that reduce transaction costs.
 She is currently leading nationally representative surveys of Internet use by households and individuals in India, Pakistan, Bangladesh, Indonesia, Cambodia, Myanmar and Nepal.
-She is examining how experiences and perceptions of harassment, surveillance and privacy impact the way people experience the Internet, and how electricity tariff structures impact energy poverty and economic development in Sri Lanka.
+She is also currently researching how experiences and perceptions of harassment, surveillance and privacy impact the way men and women differentially experience the Internet, and how online identity helps or hinders their digital and political participation

-She serves on the Board of Editors of the Information Technology and International Development journal, is an Advisor to the UN Broadband Commission’s Working Group on Bridging the Gender Divide, and on the Advisory Board of the Harnessing and Sharing Economy for Local Development initiative of the Centre for Implementation of Public Policies promoting Equity and Growth (CIPPEC), Argentina.
-She was recently appointed to the She was recently appointed to the Board of Directors of the Global Partnership for Sustainable Development Data (GPSDD).
+She serves on the Board of Editors of the Information Technology and International Development journal, is on the Board of Directors of the Global Partnership for Sustainable Development Data (GPSDD).
+She is on the Advisory Board of the Harnessing and Sharing Economy for Local Development initiative of the Centre for Implementation of Public Policies promoting Equity and Growth (CIPPEC), Argentina and was an Advisor to the UN Broadband Commission’s Working Group on Bridging the Gender Divide.